 Where To Buy

 Tebiskin is quite hard to find on the web as it goes under the category “cosmeceuticals” and is mostly sold through professional clinics.
 Most of the products you’ll come across will be of the old formula, and maybe even on sale.
-However, Tebiskin 2.0 should be releasing pretty soon, but whether it will be readily available on the web I can’t tell.
+However, Tebiskin 2.0 should be released pretty soon, but whether it will be readily available on the web I can’t tell.